-Application : Adopted Explanation on : adoption of the practice The Risk Management Committee comprises a majority of Independent Directors i.e. 2 out of 3 members are Independent Non-Executive Directors.
+Application : Adopted Explanation on : adoption of the practice As at 31 December 2020, the Risk Management Committee comprises a majority of Independent Directors i.e. 2 out of 3 members are Independent Non-Executive Directors.

 Companies have an effective governance, risk management and internal control framework and stakeholders are able to assess the effectiveness of such a framework.